DefenderOfHyrule/defenderofhyrule.github.io/docs/modchip/flashing_modchip.md

     - This step can be ignored for the stock `RP2040 Zero` development board users as they can be flashed directly via the soldered on USB-C port.

 3. Lift up the locking tab and plug the USB debug port into the connector at the bottom of your modchip, then lock the locking tab to secure the USB debug port in place.
+    - This step can also be ignored for the stock `RP2040 Zero` development board users as they do not have this port and do not require a separate USB debug port.

 4. Hold the `BOOT` button on the modchip and plug the USB debug port into your PC via your data transfer-capable USB cable.